BCLawLibrary/practical-ai-in-30-days/day-xx-coding-with-ai.md

 * "Include icons for [describe what icons you want]"
 * "Organize the layout with [describe arrangement]"
 * "Add animations when [element] changes"
+* "Make it responsive so it works on both mobile and desktop"
+* Copy and paste a screenshot of a website design you like and ask it to use it for inspiration!

 **For Getting Unstuck:**
 * "The [feature] isn't working because [describe the issue].
 Can you fix it?"